If you have ever visited online discussion forums for stocks or cryptocurrencies, then you’ve probably come across phrases such as.

 In other words, basing your investments on how many “to the moon” comments there are is not a good strategy.
 Do you own research and due diligence (DD).

 The rocket emoji means that the poster believes that the share price of a stock is about to fly upward.
 It is basically just another way of saying that it is going “to the moon”.

-This emoji is also sometimes used after a stock price witnesses a sizeable increase.
+This emoji is also sometimes used after a stock price witnesses a sizable increase.
 For example, when Bitcoin had one of its sudden price explosions, the message boards were filled with euphoric posters who were spamming the rocket emoji.

 Again, it is worth noting that counting rocket emojis is not the same thing as doing your own due diligence.
 Always be wary about other people’s zest for a stock or cryptocurrency.
-In a lot of cases, they are either fooling themselves or trying to fool you.
+In a lot of cases, they are either fooling themselves or they are trying to fool you.